Lucew/relationship-discovery/README.md

 ## Precomputed relationship measures
 Computing over 200 relationship measures for every of the seven datasets is the main computational bottleneck.
 Even when distributing the computations on a capable compute server, the results take days to complete.
+Using the precomputed relationship measures and computing the metrics takes around ten minutes.
+One can parallelize this, but we decided to keep it sequential to keep the reproducibility as easy as possible.

 Therefore, we provide the [precalculated similarity/distance matrices](./measurements) within this repository.
 Computing the relationship measures uses [available](https://github.com/DynamicsAndNeuralSystems/pyspi) and